jukeliv/OpenLiv/README.md

   - ( Last step is only on Release mode, in Debug, only open the app shortcut inside "bin/Debug-Win32/" )

 ## Comon errors
+  - Textures
+    - Your texture shows in screen, but it looks strange?
+    - The reason is that this engine, only suports square res images
+    - i.e 24x24, 50x50, 124x123
+    - and it will deform everything that isnt in a square res
   - Shaders
     - So you are trying to compile a shader but it gives errors?
     - Maybe its cuz you have a "#version 330 core" or what ever version at the start, remove it
     - All that is handled by Shaders.h so you dont have to struggle with it
     - ( Also cuz it casued a lot of file reading errors )

 ## Dependencies
   - [GLFW](https://github.com/taniwha/glfw/commits/master/include/GLFW/glfw3.h)